 Tell your story in your voice.
 Your voice in the final draft of your book won’t be the same as the voice you use when telling your story to someone else, or to a device that records you speaking.
 Try telling your stories on paper and telling them again by dictating them into software that transcribes your words.
 (Or, you can record yourself telling your stories and use a transcription service such as Transcription Hub to turn them into words.)
 Even if you end up working with a ghostwriter or developmental editor, that professional will want to hear your voice in her ear when she’s writing a sentence or shaping a paragraph for you.

 Put the reader in the moment.
 There’s an old saying in book publishing: “Show, don’t tell.”
-There is a big difference between telling your reader “The birth of my son was uneventful, so I was not expecting to discover that he had a condition called sensory processing disorder” and showing her that “On a lovely spring day, after a two-and-a-half-hour induced, epidural-eased labor that was so painless and spiritually uplifting that I was practically communing with my ancestors on the astral plane, I got the thumbs-up from the doctor: I’d given birth to my first child, a healthy little boy. . . “ Don’t just record the dry facts.
+There is a big difference between telling your reader “The birth of my son was uneventful, so I was not expecting to discover that he had a condition called sensory processing disorder” and showing her that “On a lovely spring day, after a two-and-a-half-hour induced, epidural-eased labor that was so painless and spiritually uplifting that I was practically communing with my ancestors on the astral plane, I got the thumbs-up from the doctor: I’d given birth to my first child, a healthy little boy. . . “ (That’s from my award-winning, coauthored book Raising a Sensory Smart Child.)
+Don’t just record the dry facts.
 Use sensory details about sounds, sights, smells, and feelings to describe time and place.
-Use words that convey emotion.
-Be sentimental as you hone in on a detail such as your grandmother’s hands kneading dough or the smell of that vinyl playhouse for your dolls that filled the air as you ripped away the wrapping paper on your birthday gift that year you turned seven.
+Include details such as your grandmother’s hands kneading dough or the smell of that vinyl playhouse for your dolls that filled the air as you ripped away the wrapping paper on your birthday gift that year you turned seven.
 Use humor as you tell about the first time you tried to seem professional to a new client and goofed up big time.

 Remember, YOU are the storyteller.
 You don’t have to tell the story the way anyone else would tell it.
 This is your story, and your truth matters.
 If you remember that when you were a child, you told your mother you wanted to be a dancer when you grew up and her response was curt and dismissive, that story is true for you.
 Later, you can get her side of the story, or talk to others who were there, but start with the story that is true to what you remember.